-The Internet has altered our expectations for scientific data management, much as it has altered expectations for many other elements of society - personal communications, commerce, journalism, etc. Today we find remarkable agreement in expectations for vastly improved ocean data management a decade from now.
-We envision capabilities that will help to bring significant benefits to ocean research and to society.
-Sharing this vision has helped up to better understanding the strengths and weaknesses in the data systems that are in use today [1,2,3]
+The Internet has altered our expectations for scientific data management, much as it has altered expectations for many other elements of society - personal communications, commerce, journalism, etc. We envision capabilities that will help to bring significant benefits to ocean research and to society.
+Sharing this vision has helped us to recognize and understand the strengths and weaknesses in the data systems that are in use today [1, 2 and 3]

 Advancing data management, however, is not merely a question of improving the use of technology.
 The organizational traditions that control lines of planning, funding and influence today, still largely reflect pre-Internet priorities.
-Our expectations for data management will not be realized until cultural and policy changes have occurred in areas such as free sharing of data.
-Organizational traditions are generally slow to change and often inhibit the adoption of new technologies [4].
-While time is passing the technological foundations upon which data management systems are built are certain to continue advancing rapidly.
+Our expectations for data management will not be realized until cultural and policy changes have occurred in our attitudes to sharing data.
+The publication of scientific data must be handled in a manner that is as open, critical and methodical as is the current publication of scientific papers.
+Cultural traditions are generally slow to change and often inhibit the adoption of new technologies [4].
+While time is passing, the technological foundations upon which data management systems are built are certain to continue advancing rapidly.

 These considerations argue for adopting attitudes of pragmatism and realism when planning data management strategies [5].
-In this paper we attempt to follow those guidelines.
-We understand that technological progress is always made in incremental steps, rather than "heroic leaps" [6].
-We examine technology choices based upon their potential contributions to the distant vision, but we measure them by their effectiveness at addressing today's challenges.
-We conclude this paper by recommending a few specific, near-term targets for implementation that we believe both to be achievable and to address pressing problems.
+We should understand that technological progress is always made in incremental steps, rather than "heroic leaps" [6].
+We should give consideration to technology choices based upon their potential contributions to the distant vision, but we should measure them by their effectiveness at addressing today's challenges.
+In this paper we attempt to follow these guidelines.
+In the Conclusions section we recommend a few specific, near-term targets for implementation that draw upon this outlook.

-We believe that progress in integrated data management cannot occur without active participation on the part of scientists and program managers as well as data management professionals.
-We attempt to present material in this paper using language that all of these stake-holder groups will find intelligible.
+Data management professionals can contribute only a part of the solution.
+We believe that progress in integrated data management cannot occur without active participation on the part of scientists and program managers.
+Thus, we attempt to present material in this paper in language that all stake-holder groups will find informative.